 As noted by The Conversation, technical "sublanguage" starts out as a shorthand to speed processes and clarify complex situations while also reinforcing group solidarity by creating exclusive terminology.
 The problem becomes that initially outsiders don't understand it.
 It becomes worse when outsiders adopt the terminology in order to sound as if they, too, are part of the group or sound smarter.

 When to use jargon and when not to

 As Nicole Radzwill point out in Quality and Innovation, "The use of jargon – or the avoidance of jargon – can either communicate competence in a field or alienate people who need to know more about it.
 Awareness of whether a term or phrase is jargon can help us understand whether we are communicating accurately."

 Here are some tips on how to communicate more accurately.

-- Use simple words.
+Use simple words.
 This doesn't mean "talking down" to people as if they are children.
-It means using plain, to-the-point language.
-Maybe instead of telling people how to "execute a strategy” you explain "how to get something done."
+It means using plain, direct language.
+Maybe instead of telling people how to "execute a strategy," you explain "how to get something done."

-- Avoid buzzwords, acronyms and anything that sounds “highfalutin.”
+Avoid buzzwords and acronyms.
 If you know everyone in the room is going to know what your jargon means (the CIO talking to the tech team), go ahead and buzz away.
 Just don't fall into the habit.
 If you go home and ask your spouse how the day scoped out and if they encountered any problems in navigation structure in getting anywhere, you may need to join a 12-step program.

 - Edit.
 Mozart supposedly wrote a symphony in one draft.
 He is the exception.
 Think of how you can cut at least half of whatever it is you are going to say.
 That will be music to the ears of most people.